 It is essential that you follow the instructions below if your student will require medications or injections while at Duke TIP.

 - Complete all sections of the online student health profile available after placement.

-- Bring medications in the original prescription bottle labeled with the student’s name, the contents, and dosage information, and be sure there is enough medication to last for the full term.
+- Bring medications in the original prescription bottle labeled with the student’s name, the contents, and dosage information.
+Be sure there is enough medication to last for the full term, but please aim to send only the amount of medication that is needed for their three week program.
 TIP will not accept expired medications.

-- All medications, including over-the-counter products, are stored in a secure location in the health office (refrigerated if necessary).
+- All medications, including over-the-counter products, must be turned in to the Site Nurse on student arrival day.
+All medications are stored in a secure location in the health office (refrigerated if necessary).
 The only exception to this policy will be for acne creams and urgent-need medication such as insulin, diabetic supplies, rescue asthma inhalers, and epinephrine devices, which students may keep with them.

 - For injected medications: If the student cannot self-inject, the medication must be administered by a licensed health practitioner (not a Duke TIP employee).
 Parents are responsible for scheduling any needed appointments for injections for their student at a local medical facility within a ten-mile radius of the Duke TIP campus their students will be attending.
 Duke TIP staff will provide transportation to and from the scheduled appointment.

 For medication-related questions or to discuss your student’s medical needs or scheduled appointments, please contact Duke TIP’s Coordinator of Accommodations at firstname.lastname@example.org or (919) 668-9100.

 If your child has a disability and would like to receive consideration for reasonable accommodation, contact the Coordinator of Accommodations at email@example.com or (919) 668-9100.

 For your child to receive consideration, you must have documented verification from a licensed physician, psychologist, or other qualified professional.